 Miramar is located just 20 miles north of Miami in the South Florida metropolitan area.
 The Miami metropolitan area is often cited as the fourth largest urban area in the country.
 Enjoy being near to both the Atlantic Ocean and the Florida Everglades National Park, the largest subtropical wilderness at 1.5 million acres.
-Learn more about the city on the official Miramar website.

 Search Spectrum Brands job openings in Miramar, Florida, then find more great career advice and information on Facebook and Twitter.